InfinityTools/WeiduModPackager/README.md

       # Otherwise, duplicate files with the oldest modification date are removed.
       # "false" is used if this parameter is omitted.
       case_sensitive: false

+      # Specifies whether version strings should be "beautified".
+When this option is enabled then:
+      # - version numbers are prefixed with a "v"
+      # - Capital letter "V" prefix is lowercased
+      # - spaces between "v" and the version number are removed
+      # "true" is used if this parameter is omitted.
+      beautify: true

+      # Specifies whether all letters in the mod package filename should be lowercased.
+      # "false" is used if this parameter is omitted.
+      lower_case: false
 ```